-Important Dates for the Henze family
+Early History of the Henze family

 This web page shows only a small excerpt of our Henze research.
 Another 337 words (24 lines of text) covering the years 1595, 1841, 1805, 1608, 1817, 1602, 1564, 1609, 1630, 1689, 1686, 1687, 1688, 1689, 1749 and 1803 are included under the topic Early Henze History in all our PDF Extended History products and printed products wherever possible.